jrhawley/cb/README.md

 This script is modeled after `tee` (see [`man tee`][2]).

+This was forked from [@RichardBronosky](https://gist.github.com/RichardBronosky/56d8f614fab2bacdd8b048fb58d0c0c7) into its own tool.

 It's like your normal copy and paste commands, but unified and able to sense when you want it to be chainable

 ## Examples